envato/stack_master/README.md

 One way to resolve parameter values from different accounts to the one StackMaster runs in, is to assume a role in another account with the relevant IAM permissions to execute successfully.

-This is supported in StackMaster by specifying the `role` and `account` properties for any parameter resolver in the stack's parameters file.
+This is supported in StackMaster by specifying the `role` and `account` properties for the parameter resolver in the stack's parameters file.

+All parameter resolvers are supported.

 ```yaml
 vpc_peering_id: